ABLE Marine Energy Park Rosper Road, South Killingholme, Immingham DN40 3DZ

 The development land has been designed to the appropriate flood defence levels agreed and established by the UK Environment Agency.
 This is on the basis of a flood risk assessment and will accommodate the 1 in 200 year tidal event, which has an annual occurrence probability of 0.5%.

-To provide the robust infrastructure that the OWT industry seeks.
+To provide the robust infrastructure that the offshore wind sector seeks.

 To allow tenants to benefit from economies of scale by creating a truly integrated offshore wind cluster.